 Our primary focus is on the design and testing of agents which target galectins in various in vitro and in vivo systems and which demonstrate efficacy in treatment of experimentally induced fibrosis or enhance immune system responsiveness in various tissues and in live animal models.
-Our prior focus was on the design and analysis of galectin targeting therapeutics to improve the clinical benefit of chemotherapeutic agents and biologics: GM-CT-01 was a result of this effort.
 We contract with independent laboratories and other facilities to conduct our research, which is designed, evaluated and managed by our scientists.
-While we conduct in house research related to our compounds at SBH laboratories in Massachusetts, we do not anticipate building additional inhouse research or development facilities or hiring staff other than for purposes of designing and managing our out-sourced research.
+While we conduct in house research related to our compounds at SBH laboratories in Massachusetts, we do not anticipate building additional in-house research or development facilities or hiring staff other than for purposes of designing and managing our out-sourced research.